Journal d'un bourgeois de Paris

-Le Journal d'un bourgeois de Paris (English: The Diary of a Parisian Bourgeois) is an account of politics, war and everyday life in Paris covering the period between 1405 and 1449.
+The Journal d'un bourgeois de Paris (English: The Diary of a Parisian Bourgeois) is an account of politics, war and everyday life in Paris covering the period between 1405 and 1449.
 The exact identity of its author is unknown.
 It has long been acknowledged as an invaluable source of information on the life and times of the city of Paris in the first half of the 15th century, a period marked by the Hundred Years' War and the English occupation of part of the kingdom of France.

 The book title's reference to 'bourgeois de Paris' was first introduced by Denis Godefroy in his 1653 edition and has been retained in some subsequent editions.
 However, there are doubts about the accuracy of the reference to 'Bourgeois.'
 Many historians now believe that its author was not a bourgeois, but instead a member of the clergy.